-wish to make this submission in response to the public consultation.
+I wish to make this submission in response to the public consultation.

-The IFOA contains the conditions that the Forestry Corporation of NSW and its harvesting contractors must comply with in order to conduct forest operations and deliver wood to the native forest industry.
+The IFOA contains the conditions that Forest Corporation NSW and its harvesting contractors must comply with in order to conduct forest operations and deliver wood to the native forest industry.
 This remake as outlined in the discussion paper will reduce complex duplication of regulation that is costly to administer and implement and should deliver the best environmental outcomes and efficient forest production.